Upper School Electives

 JOURNALISM II: Advanced Journalism

-Students in this class will be members of the Coat of Arms staff, publishing both print and online work.
+Students in this class will be members of The Coat of Arms staff, publishing both print and online work.
 They are encouraged to pursue stories that interest them and engage their audience.
 The staff of The Coat of Arms is responsible for attracting and keeping an audience of their peers, exploring new ideas and directions all the time and using data analysis to help determine what is effective.
 Yet this doesn’t mean student journalists will ignore the important role they play in a community, pursuing investigative journalism and informing their audience.
 The staff is challenged to continually build their communication skills in written, photo and video media.
-The Coat of Arms is a student-run publication, and it’s ultimately what the students on the staff make it.
+The Coat of Arms is a student-driven publication, and it’s ultimately what the students on the staff make it.
 (Note: Journalism II and Journalism III meet together, in the same room at the same time.)

-Prerequisite: either completion of Journalism I or previous CoA staff membership, or rising junior/ senior standing.
+Prerequisite: completion of Journalism I or rising junior/ senior standing.

 JOURNALISM III: Journalism Leadership

 Journalism Leadership (III) is only for CoA editors/leaders.
 Such students get a unique leadership experience.
 They steer the print and online editions of The Coat of Arms, and they must manage their peers on the staff as well.
 Because of this, students are graded not only on the content they contribute to CoA but also on how well they perform as leaders and managers.
 Leadership coaching is provided to help them develop and hone these skills.
 (Note: Journalism II and Journalism III meet together, in the same room at the same time.)

 Prerequisite: Journalism II & permission of the instructor.